Walt Disney: 1950–1966: Theme parks, television, other interests, and final years

 The money from ABC was contingent on Disney television programs.
 The studio had been involved in a successful television special on Christmas Day 1950 about the making of Alice in Wonderland.
 Roy believed the program added millions to the box office takings.
 In a March 1951 letter to shareholders, he wrote that "television can be a most powerful selling aid for us, as well as a source of revenue.
 It will probably be on this premise that we enter television when we do".
 In 1954, after the Disneyland funding had been agreed, ABC broadcast Walt Disney's Disneyland, an anthology consisting of animated cartoons, live-action features and other material from the studio's library.
 The show was successful in terms of ratings and profits, earning an audience share of over 50%.
 In April 1955, Newsweek called the series an "American institution".
 ABC was pleased with the ratings, leading to Disney's first daily television program, The Mickey Mouse Club, a variety show catering specifically to children.
 The program was accompanied by merchandising through various companies (Western Printing, for example, had been producing coloring books and comics for over 20 years, and produced several items connected to the show).
-One of the segments of Disneyland consisted of the five-part miniseries Davy Crockett which, according to Gabler, "became an overnight sensation".
-The show's theme song, "The Ballad of Davy Crockett", became internationally popular, and ten million records were sold.
+One of the segments of Disneyland consisted of the five-part miniseries Davy Crockett which, according to Disney biographer Neal Gabler, "became an overnight sensation".
+The show's theme song, "The Ballad of Davy Crockett", became internationally popular and ten million records were sold.
 As a result, Disney formed his own record production and distribution entity, Disneyland Records.

 As well as the construction of Disneyland, Disney worked on other projects away from the studio.
 He was consultant to the 1959 American National Exhibition in Moscow; Disney Studios' contribution was America the Beautiful, a 19-minute film in the 360-degree Circarama theater that was one of the most popular attractions.
 The following year he acted as the chairman of the Pageantry Committee for the 1960 Winter Olympics in Squaw Valley, California, where he designed the opening, closing and medal ceremonies.
 He was one of twelve investors in the Celebrity Sports Center, which opened in 1960 in Glendale, Colorado; he and Roy bought out the others in 1962, making the Disney company the sole owner.

 Despite the demands wrought by non-studio projects, Disney continued to work on film and television projects.
 In 1955, he was involved in "Man in Space", an episode of the Disneyland series, which was made in collaboration with NASA rocket designer Wernher von Braun.
 Disney also oversaw aspects of the full-length features Lady and the Tramp (the first animated film in CinemaScope) in 1955, Sleeping Beauty (the first animated film in Technirama 70 mm film) in 1959, One Hundred and One Dalmatians (the first animated feature film to use Xerox cels) in 1961, and The Sword in the Stone in 1963.